Roeiazran/OOP/Logic expressions/README.md

    x     y
 ```

-and in the programm itself repesened as:
+and in the program itself repesened as:

 ```
 Expression e = new Xor(new And(new Var("x"), new Var("y")), new Val(true));
 ```

-Given an expression the programm will provide the alibity to:
+Given an expression the program will provide the alibity to:

 1. ```e.toString() ``` represnts the expression as a string: ((x & y) ^ T)
 2. ```e.getVariables()``` get the variables in the expression.